peterthehan/create-discord-bot/README.md

 npx peterthehan/create-discord-bot
 ```

-1. Run the npx command and follow the instructions given by the utility.
+1. Run the npx command above and follow the instructions given by the utility.

    > It will look like the GIF above for reference.

+   > If you choose not to provide your bot token during the setup, you can always add it at a later time.
+Open the .env file at the root of the project to set your bot token value.

 2. Once the bot is running, verify the setup was successful by sending the `.ping` command on Discord.
 If there are issues, check [Troubleshooting](#troubleshooting) for tips.